coockoo/adventofcode/README.md

 If the input is of `number` type – always convert it to `number`, as string comparison does not work well with `10+` values.

+### Have trust in AoC

+Don't do input trimming.
+Sometimes spaces at the start of the input are necessary.

 [aoc]: https://adventofcode.com/